Dipshandc/Dipshandc/README.md

 # 💫 About Me:
 👨‍💻Hi!
-I am a passionate backend developer and I'm currently working as an intern
+I am a passionate backend developer and I'm currently working as fullstack developer intern.

 ## 🔗 Connect with me: